SaiKarthikGardas/AI-ScoreSight/README.md

 ---

-## 👥 Team & Recognition
+## 👥 Team & Recognition🚀

-Led a 3-person team to build and present this project at Infosys Springboard in front of a ~3,000-member panel — recognised as a **top-performing team**.
+Led a 7-person team to build and present this project at Infosys Springboard in front of a ~3,000-member panel — recognised as a **top-performing team**.

 ---